malikelmessiry/timebanking-frontend/README.md

 ## 🌐 Overview

 This app is the client-side of our service marketplace platform, allowing users to:
-- Browse and book services
+- Sign up and log in with authentication
 - View and edit profiles
-- Send messages
+- Create and book services
-- Leave reviews (optional) **
+- Browse services via an interactive map

 It connects to a Django backend via REST API.